Explainable fetal ultrasound quality assessment with progressive concept bottleneck models: Experiments

 All images were annotated by one annotator but selected low- and high-quality annotated images were sent to two fetal medical experts to ensure continued agreement in the annotation process and to minimize potential annotation bias.
-Images with huge disagreement or need for discussion was presented to a panel of fetal medical experts.
+Images with huge disagreement or need for discussion were presented to a panel of fetal medical experts.
+The panel helped the annotator decide on difficult samples.

+Fig.~\ref{fig:violin} shows the image quality distribution of different classes.
+The figure demonstrates that in each class, the image quality varies a lot.
+Image quality is determined by the average annotated organ quality within each image.